8:00AM - 6:00PM

 The UAE Wages Protection System (WPS) requires all private sector employers to pay salaries through a registered bank or financial institution.
 As an expat employee, your employer must transfer your salary through WPS and your account must be at a WPS-registered institution.

 All major UAE banks are WPS-registered.
 When starting a new job, confirm with your employer which bank they use for WPS payments – some employers have a preferred salary bank.
-If you already have an account at a different bank, most employers can transfer WPS to any registered UAE bank, but confirm this in writing before accepting the role.

 WPS non-compliance by employers carries heavy penalties – if your employer is not paying via WPS, that is a legal issue that should be reported to the Ministry of Human Resources, not something to work around with an alternative account structure.